ErtyHackward/Elasticsearch.Ado/README.md

 * Elastic Search 6.3+
 * Read-only access
 * Limited SQL functionality.
+No DISTINCT support yet.
 Please read [An Introduction to Elasticsearch SQL with Practical Examples](https://www.elastic.co/blog/an-introduction-to-elasticsearch-sql-with-practical-examples-part-1)

 ## Extending and deriving
 If you've fixed some bugs or wrote some useful addition to this driver, please, do pull request them back here.